DIRECTED ENERGY PROFESSIONAL SOCIETY

 Abstracts

-• Authors with CUI or Classified abstracts should submit a place-holder abstract (including title, expected classification/distribution of the presentation, and contact info) so that an Abstract ID can be assigned, and then make arrangements with the symposium chair for providing their restricted material.
+• Authors with CUI or Classified abstracts should submit a place-holder abstract (including title, expected classification/distribution of the presentation, and contact info) so that an Abstract ID can be assigned, and then make arrangements with the technical program coordinator for providing their restricted material.
+Only enter public release material online.

 During the online submission process, authors may choose whether or not to display their abstract title on the DEPS website.
 Access to the full abstract content is limited to those abstracts for which the author has submitted a simple, online abstract release form which will be available from their MyAccount page after the abstract is submitted.